ABCD-ReproNim/exercises/week_5/week_5_quiz.md

  What were the overarching motivations for the tasks selected for the neurocognitive battery?

- - [ ] the tasks maximize sensitivity to development and other emergent factors across a decade of assessment, starting from the ages of 9-10
+ - [ ] The tasks maximize sensitivity to development and other emergent factors across a decade of assessment, starting from the ages of 9-10
- - [ ] the tasks minimize participant burden
+ - [ ] The tasks minimize participant burden
- - [ ] the tasks are comparable to those used for other large studies
+ - [ ] The tasks are comparable to those used for other large studies
- - [ ] the tasks cover multiple domains
+ - [ ] The tasks cover multiple domains
- - [ ] all the above
+ - [ ] All the above

 **Question 2**